CarolinePiper/RockbusterAnalysis-SQL/README.md

 # RockbusterAnalysis-SQL
-Analysis of mock company Rockbuster Stealth using; SQL, Excel, and Data Dictionary.
+Analysis of mock company Rockbuster Stealth using; SQL, Excel, and Tableau.